 As an advocate for equity in educational choice programs, she seeks opportunities to ensure access and excellence in education.
-She has collaborated with Dr. Donna Elam from the ELAM Leadership Institute over the past five years to develop the K-12 cultural competency curriculum and student symposiums to provide in‐depth qualitative data on the student experience.
-In partnership with Harvard’s Reimagining Integration (RIDES) Institute, she engaged in professional education to address school equity improvement cycles on three distinct levels: teacher quality, programmatic equity, and student achievement equity.
+She has collaborated with Dr. Donna Elam from the ELAM Leadership Institute over the past five years and developed the K-12 cultural competency curriculum and student symposiums to provide in‐depth qualitative data on the student experience.
+In partnership with Harvard’s Reimagining Integration (RIDES) Institute, she engaged in professional education to address school equity improvement cycles on three levels: teacher quality, programmatic equity, and student achievement equity.
 She is committed to being an agent of change for schools and communities to embrace diverse learners and focus on inclusive practices.

 Dr. Alvarez holds a Bachelor of Arts from the College of Behavior and Social Sciences at the University of Maryland, College Park, a Master of Science in Educational Leadership from Nova Southeastern University, and a Doctor of Education in Educational Policy, Planning & Leadership K-12 from the College of William and Mary.